uniping-xyz/walletProfiling/SQLqueries/LuaBase/token_holders.md

         standard = 'erc721'
         AND DATE(block_timestamp)  >= DATE((SELECT block_timestamp FROM genesis))
         AND contract_address =  LOWER('{{contract_address}}')
         AND from is not null
-        AND type = 'send'

 ),

 aggregated_wallet_balances AS (